 The Unveiling of the Race Relations Act 1965 Banner in the School of Law offers a moment not only to reflect upon the beginnings of anti-discrimination law in the UK but also upon race, racism and law then, now and in the future.

-- Professor Iyiola Solanke, Senior Lecturer, University of Leeds School of Law
+- Professor Iyiola Solanke, Chair in EU Law and Social Justice, University of Leeds School of Law

 - Rt Hon Hilary Benn MP, Member of Parliament for Leeds Central

 This event will mark the unveiling of a Banner on the 50th Anniversary of the Race Relations Act 1965.
-The Banner, previously exhibited in Westminster Hall at the Houses of Parliament, was won for the School by Professor Iyiola Solanke after a competitive process.
+The Banner, previously exhibited in Westminster Hall at the Houses of Parliament, and designed by the artist Alinah Azadeh, was won for the School by Professor Iyiola Solanke after a competitive process.
 It will be on permanent display at the School in the main atrium.